-This is the lens screwed onto a home-made lens board so that my students could use it for experimenting with paper negatives in the back of a 5x4 camera.
-In my ignorance, I had assumed that the lens was from an old projector or magic lantern, given that it had a fixed aperture, no shutter mechanism and rack-and-pinion focusing.
-The only thing that made me question such an assumption was that it had a lens hood (removed in the above photo) – not something you would expect on a lens where the light comes out of the lens.
+Here it is, screwed onto a home-made lens board.
+I did it so my students could use it to experiment with paper negatives in a 5"x4" camera.
+I thought it might be from an old projector or magic lantern, given that it had a fixed aperture, no shutter mechanism and was focused by a rack-and-pinion.
+The only thing that made me doubt this assumption was that it had a lens hood (removed in the above photo) – not something you would expect on a lens where the light comes out of the lens, rather than going in.

 Needless to say, the lens came apart pretty easily.
-A lens like this is a classic example of form and function co-existing in complete harmony.
-The function of each part is evident from its appearance.
-Four screws hold the pinion against the rack while two more keep the rack in place.
-Other than that, individual parts go together by screwing one into another.
+A lens like this is a classic example of form and function co-existing in simple harmony, the function of each part being evident by its appearance.
+There are only six screws in all, four holding the pinion against the rack with two more keeping the rack in place.
+Other than that, the individual components go together by screwing one into another.

 The first task was to clean off the accumulated grime and corrosion.
 While serious collectors have strong views on what should or shouldn't be done, my interest is in the lens's functionality rather than its collect-ability.
 Vinegar seemed to do a good job of tackling corrosion, while regular paint stripper brought off dirty and discoloured lacquer.

 The most interesting discovery at this point, which ultimately led me to identifying the lens's provenance, was finding some crudely stamped letters on the inside of the lens hood.

 Before cleaning, the corroded interior of the lens hood was coated with remnants of black paint, but when this was cleared away the roughly-stamped word DARLOT and the number 12 were revealed.
 I suspect that originally, they would have been hidden by a felt or velvet lining and were not intended to be seen.
 The only other clues I had to go on were the letters AG and number 6680 engraved on the lens barrel.